Articunatu/.NET-Advanced/README.md

 # .NET-Advanced
-I recommend looking at the project named "05_-_Company" which is a REST-API made for a fictional time report system
+Most advanced project: "05_-_Company", a REST-API made for a fictional time report system